 Cracow: The heartland of Polish-Lithuanian commonwealth

-The Wawel grave of Poland-Lithuania's final king Stanislaw August Poniatowski is however empty.
+The Wawel grave of Poland-Lithuania's final king Stanislaw August Poniatowski is, however, empty.
 After Russia annexed Lithuania and much of Poland by 1795 he lived in exile in Saint Petersburg and was initially buried there.
 In 1930 the Soviets offered Poles to return the remains but the Polish opinion on "the king under whose rule the country collapsed" was understandably divided.
-He was thus reinterred in a village near Brest (today's Belarus) rather than Wawel in 1938 and moved to Warsaw's St. John Cathedral after the Poland's communist regime went bust.
+He was thus reinterred in a village near Brest (today's Belarus) rather than Wawel in 1938 and moved to Warsaw's St. John Cathedral after Poland's communist regime went bust.

 Cracow University is named after Jogaila (Jagiello).